MaryamAsgarinezhad/obsidian/Linux/Bash Script.md

 - Here the host should be localhost (cause we have no container)
-- Take care for the Require field (your application pendings)
+- Take care for the Require field (your application pending)

-- You can change the database in which you are storing the tables in (create one and connect to it, and incluse it in )
+- You can change the database in which you are storing the tables in (create one and connect to it, and include it in your service file)
   ```shell
   sudo -su postgres
   psql